StanForever/awesome-websites/README.md

 ## W :
 * [http://weavesilk.com](http://weavesilk.com/) : Totally mind blowing.
 Create dreamy works of art with your mouse.
 Have fun! :curly_loop:
 * [http://weirdorconfusing.com](http://weirdorconfusing.com/) : Go to this site to buy weird and confusing thing.
 Things can go really weird 😉
-* [http://www.windows93.net](http://www.windows93.net/) : Use old windows on your browser and live your past again.
+* [http://www.windows93.net](http://www.windows93.net/) : Use old Windows on your browser and live your past again.
 * [https://willrobotstakemyjob.com](https://willrobotstakemyjob.com/) : This site estimates how likely you are to lose your job to robots.
 * [http://whathappenedinmybirthyear.com](http://whathappenedinmybirthyear.com/) : What happened in your birth year?
+Find out here.
 * [http://whatthefuckshouldimakefordinner.com](http://whatthefuckshouldimakefordinner.com/) : Don’t know what to fix for dinner?
 This website will help.
 * [http://web2pdfconvert.com](http://web2pdfconvert.com/) : Convert web page to PDF.
 * [http://what-is-what.com](http://what-is-what.com/) : Have questions in mind?
 Fire your questions here.